Allergy to Fragrance: Understanding Fragrance Additives and Choosing Products

 Other Products That May Contain Fragrance

-If you're allergic to fragrance, you do need to be aware of other types of products and exposures.
+If you're allergic to fragrance, you need to be aware of other types of products and exposures.

 Even products worn by your spouse or children can cause problems, if they come into contact with your skin.